vimalmenon/vimalmenon.github.io/README.md

 - [x] Show Selected Navigation
 - [ ] Add framer motion
 - [ ] Create SubNavigation for Blogs
-- [ ] Need to get ICON for WebSite
+- [ ] Need to get ICON for Website
+- [ ] Add Resume for Download from Website